This year, Father’s Day falls on June 21st, which means you have only a little bit of time to find dad a gift he will love. :: cue panic::

 A CD is like a federally-insured savings account.
 You stick money into a CD for a predetermined period of time, and you are guaranteed a predetermined return on that investment.
 The reason I like CDs as gifts is there is little temptation to take the money out and use it for something else, since there’s usually a penalty associated with it.

 My preferred micro investing app is Acorns right now.
-I don’t really care for their pricing structure, but the basic, $1 per month account should suit your dad just fine.
+I don’t really care for their pricing structure, but the standard, $3 per month account should suit your dad just fine.
 All he has to do is link his checking account to Acorns, and spare change will be moved from his account into Acorns and invested.

 If your dad is an art-lover, this might be an amazing gift.
 You can either pool money from others to get him the $1,000 minimum, or if you’re feeling extra-generous, do it yourself.
-Either way, start him out with at least $1,000 and he can access his account and pick the art he wants to invest in–all in $20 increments.
-Read the full Materworks review
+Either way, start him out with at least $1,000 and he can access his account and pick the art he wants to invest in--all in $20 increments.
+Read the full Masterworks’ review.

 Another awesome investment is in actual real estate projects.
 Fundrise is an online platform that lets you buy into commercial real estate through passive investing.
 It works like real estate crowdfunding, where projects get funded by investments from a huge pool of investors, and those investors get to enjoy the returns generated from those projects.